-The current Ontario Cancer Plan (OCP V) states that we will "expand and support timely access to psychosocial oncology services" and "continue to strengthen approaches to performance management to drive improvements to the timeliness of care In line with these two strategic objectives, and in an effort to measure timely access to PSO service providers, the PSO program at OH-CCO has initiated the process of collecting, calculating, and reporting on regional and provincial wait times for the seven PSO disciplines, including: dietitian, social work, psychology, psychiatry, occupational therapy, speech language therapy, and physiotherapy.[wj3]
+The current Ontario Cancer Plan (OCP IV) states that by 2019, we will "expand and integrate access to palliative, psychosocial and rehabilitation services to improve quality of life and patient experience in Cancer Centres and the community".
+In line with this strategic objective, and in an effort to measure timely access to PSO service providers, the PSO program at CCO has initiated the process of collecting, calculating, and reporting on regional and provincial wait times for the seven PSO disciplines, including: dietitian, social work, psychology, psychiatry, occupational therapy, speech language therapy, and physiotherapy.